Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/07-Tests.md

 Failed 2 tests!
 ```

-The output ends with a summary that states that only one of our three test statements succeeded, and
+The output ends with a summary that states that only one of our three check statements succeeded, and
 that 2 failed.
 Above, we see the lines `Failed:` that indicate which tests failed.
 These lines both
 start by reproducing the expression that was tested.
 Then it outputs a long arrow (`==>`), followed
 by a representation of what the left- and right-hand side of the operator evaluated to.
 In the case